-Hosting or leading virtual meetings provides a unique opportunity to increase inclusion in new ways.
-Talk to Girl Scout members with disabilities and their caregivers.
+Talk to Girl Scout members and their caregivers.
 Ask about needs and accommodations.
+The goal is that everyone can participate, as they are.

-Once underway, virtual meetings can provide a new way for all girls to have a voice and input in the meeting, potentially drawing in those girls who are shy or hesitant or less apt to either attend in person or speak up in a face-to-face meeting.
-Some girls may enjoy the chat feature, for example, where they can become more comfortable expressing themselves.
+Once underway, virtual meetings can provide a way for all to have a voice and input into the meeting, potentially drawing in those who are hesitant or less likely to either attend in person or speak up in a face-to-face meeting.
+Some may enjoy reactions or the chat feature, for example, where they can become more comfortable expressing themselves.

 Equity.
-In addition to physical and social-emotional disabilities, consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
+Consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
 Work with members and families to understand how an activity is perceived.
 Ensure that all Girl Scout members and their families feel comfortable and have access to whatever is needed to fully participate, such as proper equipment, prior experiences, and the skills needed to enjoy the activity.
+See the Equity section of the Introduction to Safety Activity Checkpoints for general advice about expense,